 Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

 Astarion is one of the characters that come with his respective companion quest, The Pale Elf, in Baldur’s Gate 3.
 You and this vampire may differ in appearances and habits, but you both have the parasite infesting your heads.
-In his case, he will think that the parasite is connected to his vampiric weakness, e.g., sunlight.
+In his case, he will think that the parasite is connected to his vampiric weakness, sunlight.

 This way, he will also be able to see your experiences and learn that any other Deity influences you, not his enemy.
-After that, he will calm down, and you can add him to your party.
+After that, he will calm down, and you can recruit him to your party.

 Once you do that, you can access companion quests related to Astarion in BG3, including the Pale Elf.
 This will be divided into two parts: first, you must figure out the meaning of the scar on his back by completing Raphael’s (The Devil’s) quest.

-Then you will have to embark on another quest to assist Astarion in killing Cazador and decide the outcome of the ritual.
+Then, you will have to embark on another quest to assist Astarion in killing Cazador and decide the outcome of the ritual.

 If you help him by allowing him to suck your blood, he will start to respect you.
 You will quickly gain Astarion’s approval rating in Baldur’s Gate 3.
 However, this interval of allowing him to drink your blood will be followed by some persuasion checks (DC: 5,7,15).
 You will need to pass these successfully to stay alive and limit the amount of blood he practically extracts from your body by drinking it.

 This way, Astarion will open up about his past to you through dialogues.
-You will learn that he was resurrected by being turned into a vampire by a Vampiric Deity called Cazador in BG3.
+You will learn that he was resurrected by being turned into a vampire by a Vampiric Deity called Cazador.
 Since his mind is also affected by the Illithid Parasite, he thinks that the vampire’s weaknesses are related to it.
 After this dialogue session, he will leave for a while, so you can go and meet with him later.

 Meet Astarion at Camp